Arrange a callback

 Some knee injuries might require extensive surgery and lead to weeks of hospitalisation.
 Even after treatment, you might never fully recover from your injuries and you could be left with a disability.
 As a result, you might find it difficult to make it up a flight of stairs, walk on uneven ground or stand for long periods.
 This can cause problems both at home and at work.

-Again, any type of knee injury caused by somebody else’s negligence could mean you’re eligible to begin a compensation claim.
+Again, any type of knee injury caused by someone else’s negligence could mean you’re entitled to begin a compensation claim.
 Why not call our team today to see if we could help you to take action?

 It’s important that you can prove how your knee injury was caused even if the defendant admits liability for your accident at the scene.
 That’s because most cases will usually be passed to an insurance company.
 If you cannot prove exactly what happened, who was to blame and how you suffered, they won’t pay compensation regardless of what was said at the time.
 For that reason, to support a knee injury compensation claim, you could use:

-• Accident report forms.
-If your knee injury was caused at work, in a public place or on business premises, an accident report form will usually be completed.
-Your copy of this form can help to prove when and where the incident occurred.
+• Accident report forms: In cases where the injury occurred at work, in a public place, or on business premises, an accident report form is often completed.
+Make sure you get a copy of this form, as it can help prove when and where the incident took place.

-Once you’ve collected your evidence, please get in touch if you’d like one of our advisors to review it with you.
+If you’ve collected any evidence already, please get in touch if you’d like one of our advisors to review it with you.

 It’s a good idea to begin your claim as early as possible for a number of reasons.
 Firstly, you’ll give your solicitor enough time to carry out all of the tasks they need to complete before filing your claim.
 Secondly, if liability is accepted by the defendant, your solicitor could ask them to pay for private medical treatment to help speed up your recovery.

-There is no doubt that many people wouldn’t use a personal injury solicitor if they had to pay for their work upfront.
+We understand that cost is often a concern when considering legal help.
 For that reason, our team offer a No Win, No Fee service for any claim that’s accepted.
 As a result, your solicitor can start work straight away without being paid.

 To formalise the claims process, you’ll be sent a Conditional Fee Agreement (CFA) if your claim is accepted.
 This contract shows you what work will be completed by your solicitor and when you’ll need to pay them.
 Importantly, if the claim fails, you won’t pay your solicitor for their work or their expenses.